ibm-cloud-docs/EventStreams/quick_setup_guide.md

 6. When your instance has been created, click on the instance name to view more information.

+7. Optional.
+You can complete the steps in the [Getting started tutorial](/docs/EventStreams?topic=EventStreams-getting-started#getting_started_steps){: external} to run a sample starter app.

 ## Step 2: Provision an {{site.data.keyword.messagehub}} instance by using the CLI
 {: #provision_instance_cli}